JarryShaw/MacDaily/res/update.rst

 When using ``--package`` option, if given wrong package name, MacDaily might give a trivial *did-you-mean* correction.

-For miscellaneous arguments, the runtime commands are as below.
+For *miscellaneous arguments*, the runtime commands are as below.

 +-------------------+----------------------------------------------+
 |      Option       |                   Command                    |